Find Trade Colleges

 Coeur d'Alene, ID

-You’ll join some of the best and brightest minds around you if you attend College of Western Idaho.
-The school came in at #2 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Rocky Mountains Region list.
+You’ll be in good company if you decide to attend College of Western Idaho.
+It ranked #2 on our 2023 Best Value Precision Metal Working Associate Degree Schools in the Rocky Mountains Region list.
 Located in the rural area of Nampa, CWI is a public school with a moderately-sized student population.

 CWI undergraduate students pay an average of $7,344 in tuition and fees each year.
 While working on their Associate Degree, precision metal working majors at CWI accumulate an average of around $8,459 in student debt.